List of Little Britain characters: Mr Mann

 Mr Mann is a customer who shops in a store (which varies in the merchandise it sells from episode to episode) run by Roy.
-He will usually ask for ridiculously specific items in the shop (such as "a painting of a disappointed horse" in Series 3 Episode 2).
-Roy would then call to his unseen wife, Margaret in the back room for assistance.
+He would usually ask for ridiculously specific items in the shop (such as "a painting of a disappointed horse" in Series 3 Episode 2).
+Roy would then call to his unseen wife in the back room, Margaret, for assistance.
 Mr Mann appeared in only one episode in the first series, but was a regular character in the second and third series.
 He is typically dressed in a grey raincoat, dark striped tie and black trousers.
 These sketches are some of the more traditional in the series, relying upon word play and surrealism.
 Early versions of the sketch feature Roy being unable to provide Mr Mann with his request due to it being too specific, and attempting to provide him with a substitute, which he may refuse for a trivial reason which is important to him.

 In later sketches, Roy became accustomed to his requests and was sometimes able to provide them.
 Mr Mann himself does not have any catchphrase (while Roy and Margaret do) and often delivers comedic content by making ludicrous suggestions to resolve a problem (such as asking whether a long-dead writer would be prepared to re-write his book and cut out all the "Os" to make the book shorter).
 In Little Britain Abroad, he visits a shop in Morocco with a Moroccan counterpart of Roy and asks for Pirate Memory Games, which was the first thing he ever asked for at Roy's shop in the British version, but is promptly evicted.
 When requesting a David Baddiel costume for a fancy dress party, although Roy manages to improvise a costume for him, Mr Mann rejects it as he "looked nothing like [David Baddiel]" despite looking like the spitting image of him when he emerged from the changing room (played by Baddiel himself).

 In one episode, he asks for "a record of James Last playing Nelly Furtado's hits on a banjo with a picture on the cover of James with his hands open showing stigmata" and Roy has the exact record he asked for.

 In another episode, Mr Mann asks for a book and is being very specific about it, then asks if he's being too specific and Roy tells him that he is.
-He then asks "have you got any books?", to which Roy replies "Well yes, we've got hundreds of them."
-Mr Mann says "I'll take them please." and proceeds to buy the store's entire inventory, despite claiming to be blind.
+He then asks "have you got any books?", to which Roy replies "Well, yes, we've got hundreds of them."
+Mr Mann says "I'll take them, please," and proceeds to buy the store's entire inventory, despite claiming to be blind.

 Walliams appears in a cameo in the film Run Fatboy Run as a character similar to Mr Mann.